Champlain College’s Student Health Center reminds us to eat healthy foods, keep hydrated, keep active, wash our hands—and get plenty of sleep.

 The nurses, nurse practitioners, and health consultants on campus provide injury and illness evaluations, prescribe cold medications, offer health counseling, answer your health questions and concerns, and perform lab studies for diagnostic testing.
 You can find help, counseling, and medical support for anything from the common cold to skin infections, sexual health, mental health, dietary needs, and more.

 The Student Health Center is located in the ground level of Whiting Hall, on 203 S. Willard Street.
 It is open Monday through Friday, 8:30 AM–4:30 PM during the school year.
-To schedule an appointment, please call 802.860.2711, email email@example.com, or feel free to walk in and schedule an appointment with the front desk.
+To schedule an appointment, please call 802.860.2711, email email@example.com.

 What are some things I should do every day to try and keep healthy?